TuxedoJS/TuxedoJS/docs/Overview.md

 # TuxedoJS In a Nutshell
 >`TuxedoJS` is a client-side CommonJS based web development framework built on Facebook's awesome `React` view-layer and `Flux` Architecture.
-It provides a semantic interface for working with `Flux` and augmented `React` components for managing different aspects of the view logic. `Tux` also provides some powerful prebuilt animation components that make animating transitions in `React`  a synch.
-Lastly, `TuxedoJS` leverages CommonJS modules to provide a completely modular framework which means, unlike other popular frameworks, you only load the pieces of `Tux` you actually intend to use.
+It provides a semantic interface for working with `Flux` and augmented `React` components for managing different aspects of the view logic. `Tuxx` also provides some powerful prebuilt animation components that make animating transitions in `React`  a synch.
+Lastly, `TuxedoJS` leverages CommonJS modules to provide a completely modular framework which means, unlike other popular frameworks, you only load the pieces of `Tuxx` you actually intend to use.

 ***